-• Model Clause
+Model Clause

 UNIDROIT 1999 - C.D.
-(78) 23: The Governing Council noted with satisfaction the information communicated by the Secretariat and expressed its best wishes to the Working Group for every success in its work.
-It also approved the addition of the following text as a footnote to Paragraph 2 of the Preamble of the Principles:
+(78) 23: The Governing Council [...] approved the addition of the following text as a footnote to Paragraph 2 of the Preamble of the Principles:

 Parties wishing to provide that their agreement be governed by the Principles might use the following words, adding any desired exceptions or modifications: